matteogirelli/iStock/Getty Images Plus via Getty Images

-Both units keep your house warm during the cold winter months, but the major difference between a boiler and a furnace is that a boiler uses water, while a furnace uses hot air.
+Both units keep your house warm during the cold winter months.
+The major difference between a boiler and a furnace is that a boiler uses gas, oil, or electricity to generate steam or boiling water, while a furnace uses hot air.

 On the other hand, a furnace runs on the type of heat (gas, propane or electric) that runs through your home.
-Using your home’s duct system for distribution, hot air travels through vents to warm your home.
+Hot air travels your home’s duct system and vents to warm your home.

 Boiler vs. Furnace: Which Is Better?